 The 1st Time Advantage 3% and Flex 3% loans provide a zero-interest second mortgage, equal to 3 percent of your first mortgage, as down payment assistance.
 Like 1st Time Advantage 5000 and Flex 5000, this loan is also eligible for down payment partner matches.

 If you’re seeking any of the Flex loan options, you could also be eligible for a grant equal to 3 percent or 4 percent of your first mortgage for your down payment or closing costs.
 The grant does not need to be repaid.

 Other first-time homebuyer loan programs

-Besides Maryland state homebuying programs, there are many national first-time homebuyer programs that can help you afford homeownership.
-FHA, VA and USDA loans, for example, offer flexible underwriting and require a minimal down payment or none at all.
+Besides state and local homebuying programs, there are also many national first-time homebuyer programs that can help you afford homeownership.
+FHA, VA and USDA loans offer flexible underwriting and require a minimal down payment or none at all.
 If you have a job in public service — for instance, as a firefighter, law enforcement officer or teacher — you might be eligible for the Good Neighbor Next Door program, as well, which also has a very low down payment minimum.

 Ready to officially call yourself a Maryland first-time homebuyer?
 If you’re interested in the Maryland Mortgage Program, you can connect with a state-approved mortgage lender through the Maryland Department of Housing and Community Development’s website.
 Simply enter the name of the county where you’re looking for a home to find lenders in the area.
 A lender will then match you with appropriate financing and any down payment assistance programs you qualify for.
 For more information on the SmartBuy 3.0 program for homebuyers with student debt, check this list of specially-qualified lenders who have closed at least 10 SmartBuy loans.

 With additional reporting by David McMillin